Skip to main content

 If you've had a seizure in the past, Xtampza ER (oxycodone) can raise the risk of having seizures more often.
 Opioids can also raise your risk of seizures in certain situations.
 Get medical help immediately if you have a seizure while you're taking Xtampza ER (oxycodone).

-What are the side effects of Xtampza ER (oxycodone)?
+Side effects of Xtampza ER (oxycodone)

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.